foss2016/project-implementation/README.md

 ## How to Play

-Although you may no longer play on [fullscreenmario.com](http://www.fullscreenmario.com), it is easy to play your own copy.
+It is easy to play your own copy.

-#### Newcomers (non-coders)

-[Download the latest release](https://github.com/FullScreenShenanigans/FullScreenMario/releases) of this project, extract that onto your computer, and open **index.html** in a browser (preferably Google Chrome).
+Download  this project, extract that onto your computer, and open **index.html** in a browser (preferably Google Chrome).
 That's it!

 #### In your own site